-Last couple of years have seen the rise of several bizarre body image challenges that went viral on Weibo, one of the most popular Chinese social media networks.
+Last few of years have seen the rise of several bizarre body image challenges that went viral on Weibo, one of the most popular Chinese social media networks.
 Those Weibo trends attracted millions of views, likes and retweets as well as great deal of criticism and mockery.
 Let’s have a look at some of the most popular ones.

 Six most popular body image Weibo trends